posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 1. Explore the Georgia Aquarium Species dataset using Python, or the Atlanta Falcons football team datasets using R

-1. Export your chat conversation into a Quarto document
+1. Export your chat conversation into a JSON log file

 ## Setup

 If you're running this demo in a guided workshop, your interpreters and packages should already be set up for you in the demo environment.
-Please jump ahead to either the [Python demo](#python-demo) or [R demo](#r-demo) section and follow the steps!
+Please jump ahead to either the [Python demo](#-python-demo) or [R demo](#-r-demo) section and follow the steps!

 Otherwise, click to expand the pre-requisites section below and follow the steps to set up your environment.